 The ACCG has approved a Memorandum of Agreement, which is linked below:

-As of May 2, 2011, the following partners have formally signed the MOA:
+The following partners have formally signed the MOA:

 Addie Jacobsen, Ebbetts Pass Forest Watch

 Lorenda Sanchez, CA Indian Manpower Consortium

 Karen Glaze, Motherlode Job Training

 William Haigh, Bureau of Land Management